telerik/xaml-docs/controls/radtabcontrol/howto/how-to-add-close-button-to-the-tab-headers-mvvm.md

 position: 9
 ---

-# How to Add Close and Create Buttons to the Tab Headers using MVVM approach
+# {{ site.framework_name }} RadTabControl How to Add Close and Create Buttons to the Tab Headers using MVVM approach

 >important Since R2 2019 the RadTabItem supports built-in close and pin buttons.
 Read more about this in the [Pin and Close]({%slug radtabcontrol-features-pinandclose%}) article.